Call operation

-This action makes use of the Workday Web Services (WWS) to execute SOAP-based operations in a connected Workday instance.
+This action uses Workday Web Services (WWS) to execute SOAP-based operations in a connected Workday instance.

-The full set of operations available can be found on Workday Web Services Directory (opens new window).
+The full set of operations can be found on the Workday Web Services Directory (opens new window).

-Select the fields that need to be repeated in the operation data.
+- Select the fields that repeat in the operation data.

-This field is present only for operations that have at least one field that can be repeated.
+Only for operations that have at least one repeating field.

 Select Maintain Contact Information

-This is a full list of all operations in Workday Web Services.
-To find the operation that you want, simply use keywords to filter and narrow down the list of possible matches.
+Full list of all operations in Workday Web Services.
+To find the operation that you want, use keywords to filter and reduce the list of possible matches.

-In this example, we are looking for the Maintain Contact Information (opens new window) operation.
-Here, we are creating a recipe to update the email address of a Workday record when the employee's email changes.
+In this example, you look for the Maintain Contact Information (opens new window) operation.
+Here, we create a recipe to update the email address of a Workday record when the employee's email changes.

 Selecting Email Address Data to include attribute values

-Suppose we want to add new email addresses to a particular contact without replacing any existing email addresses.
-This can be done by setting the Do_Not_Replace_All attribute of the Email address data field to
+If you want to add new email addresses to a particular contact without replacing the existing email addresses, we can set the Do_Not_Replace_All attribute of the Email address data field to

 Maintain Contact Information Data/Worker.../Email Address Data.
-This will generate all possible attributes for the Email address data field, including Do_Not_Replace_All.
+This generates all possible attributes for the Email address data field, including Do_Not_Replace_All.

 Selecting Email Address Data field to be repeated

-Suppose that our use case may involve more than one email address.
-To support this, we will have to send multiple email addresses in a single operation.
+If your use case involves more than one email address, you have to send multiple email addresses in a single operation.

 Maintain Contact Information Data/Worker.../Email Address Data.
-This will change the Email address data into a list type input field.
-With that, you can map one or more email addresses using a list.
+This changes the Email address data into a list type input field.
+In further operations, you can map one or more email addresses using this list.

-The complete set of fields and attributes for the selected operation will be available in the output datatree.
+The complete set of fields and attributes for the selected operation is available in the output datatree.